ahmedjafri/open-marriage/README.md

 Open Marriage
 =============

-**The open source website for Zainab Zahra's and Ahmed Jafri's wedding:
+**The open source website for Zainab Zahra's and Ahmed Jafri's walima:
 <http://zainab-ahmed.jafri.family/>**

-Wedding planning is stressful and so is dealing with shitty wedding websites, I wanted to reduce our stress so I built the best looking wedding website and easiest RSVP system known to man.
-Since no other wedding website can compare to ours, I thought it would be nice to share what I built and open source our marriage [website].
+Walima planning is stressful and so is dealing with shitty walima websites, I wanted to reduce our stress so I built the best looking walima website and easiest RSVP system known to man.
+Since no other walima website can compare to ours, I thought it would be nice to share what I built and open source our marriage [website].

-It should be obvious that this project is for a *very specific wedding*, my wedding, and it probably won't work well for your wedding (unless you and your fiancé are named Leslie and Eric).
-But hey, if you're building a website for your wedding you can use this project as the high bar of excellence :)
+It should be obvious that this project is for a *very specific walima*, my walima, and it probably won't work well for your walima (unless you and your fiancé are named Zainab and Ahmed).
+But hey, if you're building a website for your walima you can use this project as the high bar of excellence :)

 Clone and Deploy to Heroku